y209076941/SYPHU-CHINA-iGEM---Inclusive-Clinical-Research/README.md

 4.  **Main Application Logic (Tabs)**:
     *   `tab 1: Questionnaire Area`:
-        *   Conditionally renders the corresponding questionnaire step based on the value of `st. Session_state.
-Current_step`.
+        *   Conditionally renders the corresponding questionnaire step based on the value of `st.session_state.current_step`.
-        *   Each step is an independent `st. Form`, ensuring that data is captured as a whole when "Next" is clicked.
+        *   Each step is an independent `st.form`, ensuring that data is captured as a whole when "Next" is clicked.
         *   Navigation buttons (Previous/Next) control the flow by modifying the value of `current_step`.
     *   `tab 2: Live Dashboard`:
         *   Uses simulated data (`st.session_state.participants_data`) to generate statistical metrics and Plotly charts.